-- Offers Multiple Downloading features which help you to download many files at once.
-You can also set speed for every download.
+- It offers Multiple Downloading features which help you to download many files at once.
+You can also set the speed for every download.

 Installation of DownThemAll in Mozilla Firefox:

-kGet is a download manager tool and part of KDE project but now available for all the major Linux distributions.
-You will get the best out of this download manager if installed with Konqueror web browser.
+kGet is a download manager tool and part of the KDE project but now available for all the major Linux distributions.
+You will get the best out of this download manager is installed with Konqueror web browser.
 This tool offers both pauses and resuming the active download.

 - Install it on Debian-based Distros